abhijeetk/af-binder/doc/afb-overview.md

 The bindings of the binder afb-daemon
 ------------------------------------

-The binder can instanciate bindings.
+The binder can instantiate bindings.
 The primary use of bindings is to add native methods that can be accessed by applications written with any language through web technologies ala JSON RPC.